MacIver-Lab/Ergodic-Information-Harvesting/CloudComputingSetup.md

   ```bash
   jupyter notebook --generate-config
   ```
   2. append the following line to the configuration file.
-Note that `c.NotebookApp.port = 5123` specifies the desired port for Jupyter Notebook is `5123` and hence it needs to be allowed in the firewall for inbound traffic, and `5123` is just an arbitrary port to work with.
+Note that `c.NotebookApp.port = 5123` specifies that the desired port for Jupyter Notebook is `5123` and hence it needs to be allowed in the firewall for inbound traffic, and `5123` is just an arbitrary port to work with.
   ```python
   c = get_config()
   c.NotebookApp.ip = '*'